-Our co-founders are personally invested in this problem and deeply understand it from the student, sub, and school perspective.
+Our team is personally invested in this problem and deeply understands it from the student, sub, and school perspective.

 We know that substitute teaching is about more than just finding anyone to step in when there’s an absence.
 And we know most substitute teachers care about having an impact, building a career, and a decent livelihood.

 Want to learn more about investing in BenchK12?

 BenchK12 is actively seeking investors for its angel/pre-seed round funding using a SAFE.
 Click below to request our deck and executive summary for our angel and pre-seed round.

 I’m a school that is interested in working with BenchK12 to improve our substitute teaching experience.
 How do I learn more?

 I’m interested in becoming a substitute teacher!
 How do I sign up?

 How much does BenchK12 cost and how does it work?

 For schools, BenchK12’s solution aims to cut the costs of acquiring and managing your teacher absences and substitutes by over 70% of what you currently pay through other software and staffing providers.

 For subs, BenchK12 subsidizes the costs associated with becoming a substitute teacher such as credentialing/licensing fees, background checks, and fingerprinting so that there are no upfront costs to you.